Community-Cleanup/Co-Cleanup-Docs/README.md

 ![Data Flow Diagram - Diagram 1 - Client or Server App Production Deployment](./docs/diagrams/data-flow-diagram1.png)

 1. One or more developers on a local development machine will push (or pull request) the latest code base to the central main/master branch of a version control/source code repository.
-2. With repository and client or server app cloud 'Platform as a Service' (PaaS) authorised to link together, the intial version of the code base will automatically sent to the PaaS system.
+2. With repository and client or server app cloud 'Platform as a Service' (PaaS) authorised to link together, the initial version of the code base will automatically sent to the PaaS system.
-3. Polls will be sent to and/or from the repository and the PaaS system to monitor for codebase changes, and if a new change is detected, automically re-push the new code onto the PaaS system (i.e. Continuous Deployment).
+3. Polls will be sent to and/or from the repository and the PaaS system to monitor for codebase changes, and if a new change is detected, automatically re-push the new code onto the PaaS system (i.e. Continuous Deployment).
 4. The client or server app PaaS system will request from a Certificate Authority (CA) for a new or renewed TSL/SSL certificate.
 5. The signed certificate will be sent back to the client or server app PaaS system to enable HTTPS on the deployed client or server app.
 6. For the client app, the public access keys to the cloud authentication services systems will be sent.